canonical/opensearch-operator/docs/how-to/h-integrate.md

-# How to integrate OpenSearch with your charm
+# How to integrate OpenSearch with an application

 [Integrations](https://juju.is/docs/juju/relation) (formerly "relations") are connections between two applications with compatible endpoints.
 These connections simplify creating and managing users, passwords, and other shared data.